 Citi does not have a hard limit on the amount of cards you can have.

 A cardmember can be the primary cardholder on two Discover accounts, and can only be considered for a second account once they have had the first account for at least a year

 One reader even commented that this limit applies to debit cards you have with Discover as well.
 This limit does not apply to debit cards.
 You can also only have a maximum of one student card with Discover.

-You can have a maximum of two HSBC credit cards.
+You can have a maximum of three HSBC credit cards.

 There is no hard limit on the amount of cards you can have with U.S Bank, that being said the more cards you have with them the more difficult it is to get approved.
 You can improve your chances by freezing your IDA & ARS credit reports, but this won’t really help that much if you already have a few U.S Bank credit cards.

 Wells Fargo doesn’t limit the amount of cards you can have, typically they will want you to have a banking relationship with them before approving you for any of their premium credit card products.